How to Give a High-Stakes Research Presentation Without Stress (Job Talks, Conferences, and Academic Talks)

 2. Practice in Context

 Rehearse your presentation under the same constraints you will encounter during the actual event.
 Consider any time limits, room layout, or technological requirements.
-If possible, practice in the same (or similar) physical space so that you are familiar with room.
+If possible, practice in a similar physical environment so you are familiar with the space, timing, and delivery conditions.

 3. Prioritize Structure and Organization